DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

     Implementation details: [Add an AI Assistant to Blazor Report Viewer](#add-an-ai-assistant-to-report-viewer).

 >[!TIP]
-> Please note that AI Assistant initialization takes time.
-The assistant tab appears once Microsoft Azure scans the source document (i.e., grid or report data) on the server side.
+> Please note that the Open AI Assistant initialization takes time.
+The `DxAIChat` appears once Microsoft Azure OpenAI service completes the scan of a source document (i.e., grid or report data).

 ## Implementation Details